solso/source2swagger/README.md

 Check [test/data/sample3.rb](https://github.com/solso/source2swagger/blob/master/test/data/sample3.rb) for a comprehensive real example of the *source2swagger* inline docs for Ruby.

+The names of the attributes can be seen on the section Grammar (partially) or better yet in the original [Swagger Specification](http://swagger.wordnik.com/spec).

+#### API names declaration

 First you need to declare the API

       ##~ a = SwaggerHash::namespace("your_api_spec_name")

 This will generate the file your_api_spec_name.json.
-The name can be declared in multiple files and several times in the same file, it appends to the existing namespace.
+The name can be declared in multiple files and several times in the same file.
+Each time *namespace* is invoked it returns the reference to the root element of the API named "your_api_spec_name".

-Setting attributes elements,
+#### Setting attributes elements

+One by one,

       ##~ a.basePath = "http://helloworld.3scale.net"
       ##~ a.swagrVersion = "0.1a"
       ##~ a.apiVersion = "1.0"

-Or all at the same time,
+or all at the same time,

       ##~ a.set "basePath" => "http://helloworld.3scale.net", "swagrVersion" => "0.1a", "apiVersion" => "1.0"